objectpartners/culture-slides/slides/architecture.md

 ##  Architecture

-* Designing for change
+* Design for change
-* Selecting an approach, not a stack
+* Select an approach, not a stack
-* Embracing standard protocols and well defined APIs
+* Embrace standard protocols and well defined APIs
-* Encapsulating the data store
+* Encapsulate the data store
-* Enabling a poloyglot environment
+* Enable a polyglot environment
-* Empowering the teams to choose
+* Empower teams to choose